“Pin-point EXACTLY where the banks are buying and selling.”

 Q. How Long Will It Take To Find/Draw The Zones?

 A. If you practice, it shouldn’t take too long.

-A. No, supply and demand zones are a one-time use.
+A. No, supply and demand zones are one-time use.

-Sometimes you’ll see price reverse from a zone after it’s been touched, but these zones typically form at the top and bottom of consolidations, so are okay to trade.
-For all other zones though, only take the trade the first time price returns to a zone.
+Sometimes you’ll see price reverse from a zone after it’s reversed once, but these zones typically form at the top and bottom of consolidations, so they are okay to trade.
+For all other zones, though, only take the trade the first time price returns to a zone.

-A. It is if you learn from the right places.
+A. If you learn from the right places, VERY profitable.

-If you learn from the people who actually use them in their own trading you should have a decent chance.
+If you learn from the people who use them in their trading, you should have a decent chance of becoming profitable.

 Thank-you for your attention,